Biden, Harris ‘barnstorm’ Pennsylvania, make a play for Ohio on day before election

 Biden on Monday morning also tacked on a last-minute trip to Cleveland in next-door Ohio, where polls have showed him slightly trailing Trump.
 Nevertheless, the Biden campaign believes the Buckeye State could be within reach.

-There, Biden spoke at a car rally, an event that has come to symbolize his pandemic-era campaign, at Burke Lakefront Airport.
+There, Biden spoke at a drive-in rally, an event that has come to symbolize his pandemic-era campaign, at Burke Lakefront Airport.
 He once again hit Trump for his pandemic response but also ratcheted up his tough talk against the president.

 “I’m serious, man.
-This guy’s a disgrace,” Biden said of Trump at one point in Cleveland, referring to the president falsely claiming doctors made more money off coronavirus patients.
+This guy’s a disgrace,” Biden said of Trump at one point, noting the president’s false claims that doctors have made more money off coronavirus patients.

-He also criticized Trump as “weak and chaotic with China on trade” and someone who not only had given up entirely on trying to get the pandemic under control but also was newly threatening to fire Anthony S. Fauci, the country’s leading infectious-disease expert, as soon as the election was over.
+He also criticized Trump as “weak and chaotic with China on trade,” and as someone who not only had given up on trying to get the pandemic under control but also was newly threatening to fire Anthony S. Fauci, the country’s leading infectious-disease expert, as soon as the election was over.

-By contrast, Harris said she would be spending her day focusing on Biden, barely even mentioning Trump by name at her first stop in Luzerne, Pa.
+By contrast, Harris said she would be spending her day focusing on Biden, barely mentioning Trump by name at her first stop in Luzerne, Pa.

 “On the eve of the election, I’m just going to talk about Joe,” Harris said.
 “I’m not even going to talk about the other guy.
 I don’t feel like talking about the other guy.”

 Other than a few references to “you-know-who,” Harris excised the president from her remarks.
-Instead, she used Biden’s life experiences to explain why he holds his policy positions instead of why those positions are different from those of Trump.
+Instead, she used Biden’s life experiences to explain why he holds his policy positions instead of why those positions are different from Trump’s.

 “Pennsylvania knows his story more than most.
 Joe has seen suffering.
-Joe has spent far too much time in the hospital with people he loves,” Harris told a crowd when talking about the pandemic and the importance of leaders taking it seriously.
+Joe has spent far too much time in the hospital with people he loves,” Harris told a crowd, talking about the pandemic and the importance of leaders taking it seriously.

 “Joe understands the significance and responsibility of our government in one of its core functions, which is to concern itself with the public health and well-being of the American people.
 That’s why he and President Obama pushed for the Affordable Care Act.”

-The stop was the first of several scheduled for Harris on Monday as the Democratic ticket covers Pennsylvania.
+The stop was the first of several scheduled for Harris on Monday as the Democratic ticket covered Pennsylvania.
 She also addressed a mobilization event aimed at Latino voters in Bethlehem.
 Trump supporters greeted Harris when she arrived there, some standing and holding signs, others in their vehicles honking horns.
 At both events, she avoided mentioning Trump by name, or even by title, lapsing only into an occasional “the other guy.”

 “You know Joe.
 Joe has seen more hardship than most should have to experience.
 Joe has suffered more loss than anybody should really have to suffer,” Harris said.
 “In the midst of any crisis he has faced, he sees always a moment where hard work, determination and faith can see you through to see the opportunity of the moment.
 On all of these issues, that’s where he’s at.”

-The Bidens are scheduled to finish their day with a drive-in rally in Pittsburgh, along with pop star Lady Gaga.
+The Bidens were scheduled to finish their day with a drive-in rally in Pittsburgh, joined by pop star Lady Gaga.
 Harris and Emhoff will close out Monday with a simultaneous drive-in rally in Philadelphia, with the singer John Legend.

-Meanwhile, Biden’s campaign advisers sought to reassure supporters on Monday afternoon that Biden had numerous pathways to victory — including one they described as the “easiest” — winning Michigan, Pennsylvania and Wisconsin.
+Meanwhile, Biden’s campaign advisers sought to reassure supporters Monday afternoon that the Democrat had numerous pathways to victory — including one they described as the “easiest” — winning Michigan, Pennsylvania and Wisconsin.

 “We believe that we are well positioned in Pennsylvania, Michigan and Wisconsin.
 We know those states in particular are coming in later, but we think we’re going to win those states.
-That is our clearest path to victory,” Biden campaign manager Jen O’Malley Dillon said in a public briefing about what to expect on election night.
+That is our clearest path to victory,” campaign manager Jen O’Malley Dillon said in a public briefing about what to expect on election night.

-Biden’s last-minute trip to Ohio was an indication that the campaign felt as though the state was in play if they simply pushed voter turnout, she added.
+Biden’s last-minute trip to Ohio was an indication that the campaign thought the state could be in play if they simply pushed voter turnout, she added.

 O’Malley Dillon also warned that Trump would try to prematurely declare himself the winner on election night before all the votes were counted.
 Those declarations should be ignored, she said.